-- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 12 June / trial marks will be used for current matriculants) together with a submission of a portfolio. - Applicants who meet the minimum departmental requirements will be ranked and may be invited to a placement tests. - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 and or Grade 11 results.
-Note: Applicants whose application has been declined due to poor academic achievement in grade 11 may reapply to the programme should they be able to show improved academic performance in the final grade 12 examinations.
+- All applicants must apply through the Central Applications Office (CAO). - Initial shortlisting for selection is based on the applicant's academic performance in Grade 12 (Grade 12 June / trial marks or Grade 11 results will be used for current matriculants).

+Note: Applicants whose applications have been declined due to poor academic achievement in grade 11 may reapply to the programme should they be able to show improved academic performance in the final grade 12 examinations.
 Those applicants who wish to reapply should immediately notify the programme of the intention to reapply.
-In order for the application to be reconsidered, the applicant must submit the final grade 12 results to the Department as soon as these results are available. - Applicants who pass the placement tests are invited for an interview.
+In order for the application to be reconsidered, the applicant must submit the final grade 12 results to the Department as soon as these results are available.

+Applicants who meet the minimum application requirements are invited to write placement tests and those who pass the placement tests are invited for interviews.

 The point scores for each National Senior Certificate (NSC) subject or the Senior Certificate (SC) results is obtained by using the table below:

-NSC Senior C NC(V)
+NSC Senior C ertificate NC(V)

 Results HG SG

 90 - 99% 8 8 6 4

 80 - 89% 7 7 5 4

 70 - 79% 6 6 4 4

 60 - 69% 5 5 3 3

 50 - 59% 4 4 2

 40 - 49% 3 3 I

 30 - 39% 2

-0 - 29%
+0 - 29% I